 By Logan C. Ritchie, contributor

-Decatur, GA — Some teachers in City Schools of Decatur are considering resigning over what they say is an inadequate plan to return to in-person learning.
+Decatur, GA — Some teachers in City Schools of Decatur were considering resigning over what they say was an inadequate plan to return to in-person learning.
 Concerned for their health, and the health of their families, teachers are “terrified” of exposure to COVID-19 in schools.

 Many of these teachers spoke to Decaturish but all asked to be anonymous because they feared retaliation for speaking publicly.

 During the Oct.
 13 School Board meeting, the district announced it would delay its reopening until next year, citing an uptick in cases.